kovacikostanca/Data_Science_Portfolio/README.md

 ## Additional Projects

-Smaller or earlier-stage work — NLP classification, EDA, dashboards, and predictive modeling — is organized in [`other-projects/`](./other-projects).
+Smaller or earlier-stage work: NLP classification, EDA, dashboards, and predictive modeling is organized in [`other-projects/`](./other-projects).

 ---